 Representative list of countries and areas

-Whenever ILO wants to adjusts the salary of seafarers, they don’t just do it on their own.
+Whenever ILO wants to adjust the salary of seafarers, they don’t just do it on their own.
 A sub-committee consisting of all major maritime countries and major supplier of seafarers are consulted.

 Changes in consumer prices (CPI)

-Consumer price index (CPI) is one of the basic tools in measuring inflation.
-It is used to evaluate the price changes in relation to cost of living.
+The consumer price index (CPI) is one of the basic tools for measuring inflation.
+It is used to evaluate the price changes in relation to the cost of living.

 Different countries have their own CPI.
-Thus, it’s one of the contributing factor which affects our salary.
+Thus, it’s one of the contributing factors which affects our salary.

 Changes in exchange rates

-For us Filipino seafarers, higher exchange rate means more Peso on our allotment.
+For us Filipino seafarers, a higher exchange rate means more Pesos on our allotment.
 However, this could adversely affect the prices of goods in our country.

 Products using imported raw materials will be the first to feel its impact.
 These businesses will pass the increased cost to the consumers.